1988 DONRUSS BASEBALL PUZZLE AND CARDS VALUE

 Cutting edge technology for its era, 1988 Donruss also included “Uptown” magnetic cards featuring 22 players whose headshots could be placed on office refrigerators using the built-in magnets on the backs.
 While novelties today, highlights like Nolan Ryan’s Uptown card still attract attention and trade between a few hundred to a thousand dollars depending on condition.
 Another offbeat insert was the collection of 360 “Poster Portraits” that could be arranged into a wall décor when completed.

-Read also: BASEBALL CARDS NEWPORT RI
+Read also: BUY BOX OF BASEBALL CARDS

 The 1988 Donruss baseball card set broke new ground by incorporating the ongoing puzzle contest and rare parallel insert sets alongside innovative magnetic and photo cards.
 While common base rookies and stars hold little value today, key rare and unique cards continue to attract premium prices from collectors willing to pay for high-grade examples of this ingenious and historic issue.
 Having an intact puzzle, glossy sendback, autograph, or one-of-a-kind parallel insert at the heart of a 1988 Donruss collection makes for a truly treasured and invaluable piece of baseball memorabilia history from the hobby’s boom era.